junxit/us-congress-bills-116/metadata.md

 - 2019-01-04 — Introduced in Senate
 - 2019-01-04 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
 (Sponsor introductory remarks on measure: CR S27-28; text: CR S30)
+- 2019-01-15 — Cloture motion on the measure presented in Senate.
+(CR S208)
+- 2019-01-15 — Measure laid before Senate by motion. (consideration: CR S202-208)
+- 2019-01-15 — Motion to proceed to consideration of measure agreed to in Senate by Yea-Nay Vote.
+57 - 42.
+Record Vote Number: 5.
+- 2019-01-15 — Motion to proceed to consideration of measure made in Senate.
+(CR S201)
+- 2019-01-15 — Motion to table the motion to proceed to the measure rejected in Senate by Yea-Nay Vote.
+42 - 57.
+Record Vote Number: 4.
+- 2019-01-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 13.
+- 2019-01-15 — Senate Committee on Banking, Housing, and Urban Affairs discharged pursuant to section 216(c)(5)(B) of Public Law 115-44.
+- 2019-01-15 — Senate Committee on Banking, Housing, and Urban Affairs discharged pursuant to section 216(c)(5)(B) of Public Law 115-44.